 For her own line, Dass insisted on using organic and traditional production practices.
 She was completely fascinated by the fact that centuries ago, the Inca recorded their history not by telling stories or writing them down, but by communicating them through knit tapestries.
 “I was overwhelmed by the way the women worked and the quality of their hand knitting, I immediately put some samples into work with them,” says the designer.

 Dass understood the Peruvian’s affection for wool: “For me knitwear has been something which has always felt safe, cosy and slightly cocooning; almost a return to the womb,” she says.
 “Out of anything else in my closest it was my pieces of knitwear that I had the most intimate relationship with, because of the feelings they would invoke just simply by wearing them.
 This was the idea behind the souring of the yarns, I had to find something very precious to invoke the wearer in this way.”

 Devika Dass sourced local yarns in Peru; the precious wools she selects are of the highest quality available and include top grade baby Alpaca, pima cotton and silk, dyed and spun in sustainable, traditional ways.

 Turning away from typical mass manufacturing techniques and channels, Devika works with only the most skilled local Peruvian craftspeople in traditional knit techniques, together celebrating the idea of artisanal skill and creating extraordinary pieces.

 Each garment in the collection is special and exclusive, from a crochet top that took one woman more than a month to make, to the textured knits that reshape the wearer’s body into a new, stronger silhouette.
 The current SS/2014 collection boasts handmade Tenerife lace, dragon crochet techniques and textured macrame, and is sold at Feathers in London.

-From archetypal Londoner to honorary Peruvian, Devika Dass’s fashion path has taken her far.
+From archetypal Londoner to honorary Peruvian, the fashion path of Devika Dass has taken her far.
 Long may her journey continue.